 * * *

-So far I’ve only mentioned the riches of the regional folk cultures of Italy in the context of de Martino’s early work on taranta.
+I’ve introduced the riches of the regional folk cultures of Italy here.
 The concept of “Italy” is rather recent anyway, and there’s still a huge amount to explore in its regional traditions.
 So taxonomy falls short again: to subsume the folk culture of Sardinia under Italy is no more suitable than discussing Tibetan or Uyghur cultures under China (ha).
 And it’s another illustration how very blinkered is our search for sun and sea (cf. fado, football, and Fátima).

 Sardinian chronicles is popular not only by virtue of its brevity and its engaging style, akin to travel writing, but from its rich ethnographic observation and its musical, social, and indeed psychological detail, with a series of encounters with individual musicians and their families—musicking as part of social interaction within changing local communities.